robertdijk/chipcie-poc/README.md

    - [ ] NWERC 1988, 1990, 1991, 1995 (double check 1989 if only 4 problems)
  - [ ] Search old chipcie drive for scoreboard dkp 2011 and 1998-
  - [ ] Search old CHipCie drive for problemsets FPC 2017, 2013, 2010, 2009, 2008, 2005
+ - [ ] Add pictures from new ch picture site once it works again(dapc 2019 and up)